-ECO 2253 Honors Principles of Macroeconomics (3) Macroeconomics theory of the national economy with emphasis on income, employment, banking, and public policy for the superior student.
-Prerequisites: SCOB Honors Student/permission of the Associate Dean ECO 2254 Honors Principles of Microeconomics (3) Microeconomics theories of value, production, distribution of income, and basic international economic analysis for the superior student.
+ECO 2253 Honors Principles of Macroeconomics (3)

+Macroeconomics theory of the national economy with emphasis on income, employment, banking, and public policy for the superior student.

+Prerequisites: SCOB Honors Student/permission of the Associate Dean

+ECO 2254 Honors Principles of Microeconomics (3)

+Microeconomics theories of value, production, distribution of income, and basic international economic analysis for the superior student.

-the Associate Dean.
+Prerequisites: SCOB Honors Student/permission of the Associate Dean.

+ECO 3351 Honors Intermediate Macroeconomics (3)

+Study of the variables affecting employment, income, and prices.
+Monetary theory and theories of fluctuation are reviewed.
+Policies dealing with economic stabilization are examined.
+This course is designed for Sorrell Global Scholars honors students.

+Prerequisite: Sorrell Global Scholars student or permission of Associate Dean; ECO 2251 or ECO

 ECO 3351 Intermediate Macroeconomics (3)

 Study of the variables affecting employment, income, and prices.
 Monetary theory and theories of fluctuation are reviewed.
 Policies dealing with economic stabilization are examined.
-Prerequisite: ECO 2251.
+Prerequisite: ECO 2251